samsung

 No gallery images available

 So yes, cameras are a major letdown this year on both the OnePlus 15 and the 15R.
-And this is exactly why I called this phone weird at the beginning of the article.
+In this price range, the Honor 400 Pro, Galaxy S25 FE, and Nothing Phone (3) make more sense in terms of cameras.

 OnePlus 15R Review Pros and Cons